Adaptive Compute-and-Forward with Lattice Codes Over Algebraic Integers: Introduction

 \subsection{Notations}

 Throughout the paper, $\mbb{R}$ and $\mbb{C}$ represent the set of real numbers and complex numbers, respectively.
 We use $j\defeq \sqrt{-1}$ to denote the imaginary unit.
 For a complex number $x=a+jb\in \mbb{C}$ where $a,b\in \mbb{R}$, $\bar{x}\defeq a-jb$ denotes its complex conjugate.
 We use $\Pp(E)$ to denote the probability of the event $E$.
 Vectors are written in boldface and random variables are written in Sans Serif font.
-We use $\times$ to denote the Cartesian product and use $\oplus$ to denote the addition operation over a finite field where the field size can be understood from the context if it is not specified.
-Also, we do not distinguish the multiplication operation over the complex field and finite fields as it is understood from the context.
+We use $\times$ to denote the Cartesian product and use $\oplus$ and $\odot$ to denote the addition and multiplication operations, respectively, over a finite field where the field size can be understood from the context if it is not specified.
+Also, we do not distinguish the multiplication operation over the complex field and finite fields as it can be understood from the context.